6 Ways Roadmaps Help You Be Better at Your Job (and Your Career)

 Not all roadmap presentations are created equal, even when you’re presenting the same roadmap.
 Although your audience shouldn’t change the fundamental elements of your roadmap, the things you focus on and emphasize should be tailored to the particular people you’re presenting to.

 Executives want to stay at a high level, with a focus on big features and themes that support the overall corporate strategy.
-Meanwhile, sales wants to know what new goodies they’ll be able to talk about to prospects.
+Meanwhile, sales want to know what new goodies they’ll be able to talk about to prospects.

 Engineering will focus on technical implications, while marketing will want to know how the product stacks up against the competition and what kinds of content and outbound activities they can plan around coming releases.